One Version service updates FAQ

 What does the service update contain?

-For release 8.1 and later, service updates will contain application (including financial, reporting, and Retail) and platform changes that are critical improvements to the service including regulatory updates.
+For release 8.1 and later, service updates will contain application (including financial, reporting, and Commerce) and platform changes that are critical improvements to the service including regulatory updates.
 New experiences will be configurable.
 The service updates are backward compatible.
 There will be a single version representing this update.

 What is a regulatory update?